Scan EC2 Instances Using AWS Systems Manager

 - cnspec is uninstalled from the EC2 instance.

-Configuring AWS SSM
+Configure AWS SSM

 Create an IAM role and instance profile for SSM

-- Set up an IAM Role with a trust policy for EC2.
+- Set up an IAM role with a trust policy for EC2.

-- Attach the AWS managed AmazonSSMManagedInstanceCore policy to the IAM role.
+- Attach the AWS managed

-- Create an instance profile (if you're using the AWS CLI).
+AmazonSSMManagedInstanceCorepolicy to the IAM role. - Create an instance profile (only needed if you're using the AWS CLI).

 Requirements